Neorevn/OfficeApp/README.md

 No matter how you run the application, you first need to configure your database connection.

 1. In the root of the `OfficeApp` directory, create a file named `.env`.
-2. Inside the `.env` file, add your MongoDB connection string. **Do not include quotes.**
+2. Inside the `.env` file, add your MongoDB connection string and a secret key for signing JWTs. **Do not include quotes.**

+    You can generate a strong secret key by running this in a Python shell:
+    ```python
+    import secrets
+    secrets.token_hex(24)
+    ```

     ```env
     MONGO_URI=mongodb+srv://<username>:<password>@<cluster-address>/<database-name>?retryWrites=true&w=majority
+    SECRET_KEY=your_super_secret_randomly_generated_key_here
     ```
-3. Replace the placeholders with your actual database credentials.
+3. Replace the placeholders with your actual database credentials and generated secret key.

 ### 2. Running the Application